Ks89/angular-cli-skeleton/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 To deploy with a custom path, please check here: https://angular.io/guide/deployment

+For other questions, please feel free to open an issue.

 ## License